Erfurt invites you to a rendezvous in the heart of Germany

 Places of interest

-Discover the city's many cultural and architectural treasures and succumb to the charms of Erfurt's romantic old quarter: Germany's largest single heritage site and a popular spot for locals and tourists alike, thanks to its medieval ambiance and fascinating history.
+Discover the city's many cultural and architectural treasures and succumb to the charms of Erfurt's romantic old quarter: Germany's largest single heritage site is a popular spot for locals and tourists alike, thanks to its medieval architecture and fascinating history.

 Cathedral of St. Mary